kailash-manasarovar/statement/docs/next-batch.md

 ### June 2026

 1. China taxi where the driver was organized by the hotel - spys everywhere.
 He is interested in me and at one stage tells me, after I've told him I'm going trekking in Tibet: *they'll organize a team* and I assumed he was talking about a team of agents to accompany me on the trip, which they did do, but they were pretending they were from multiple agencies, and they were just mousses.
+1. I notice multiple little scratches on the skin around the area of my left kidney, as if a little gnat had been biting away at me, but only there and nowhere else.

 ### July 2026